8. Advanced Driver Script Options

 Time Profile

-There are different time profiling packages named xtprof and etprof with xtprof introduced at version 4.1 being the default and recommended time profiling package to use.
-The time profiling package is selected by modifying the timeprofile section in the generic.xml file with the options being xtprof and etprof respectively.
+The time profiling package is called xtprof and is set in the generic.xml configuration.
 The additional option xt_unique_log_name when set to 1 enables a unique log name to be used for the output of the time profiling data.

 <timeprofile>